aimms/how-to/Articles/310/310-install-gss-ui-for-specialists.rst

 Create a side panel page with name ``sp_controls``.
 Check the ``MainProject/WebUI/webui.json`` file; the page ``sp_controls`` should have "slug": ``sp_controls_1``.
-If not, the slug needs to be renamed at two places in the ``webui.json`` file (with a closed AIMMS).
+If not, the slug needs to be renamed at two places in the ``webui.json`` file (with AIMMS closed).

+Status bar of your app should be set to ``gss::sp_messageStatusBar``, or to a string parameter that contains this information.

 Widgets on side panel
 ^^^^^^^^^^^^^^^^^^^^^^